Bliss by Harry Bliss for September 13, 2011

 7. Pnutbowlavatar

-Thomas R. Williams almost 13 years ago
+Thomas R. Williams about 13 years ago

 The apparent truth about Greyfriars Bobby: "In 2011, after five years of research, Jan Bondeson at Cardiff University published a book Greyfriars Bobby: The Most Faithful Dog in the World, the most detailed biography of Bobby to date.
 In it he dispelled the story as traditionally told and offered a different version.5346